CosmoLike/cocoa/README.md

       # ------------------------------------------------------------------------------
       # The keys below control which packages will be installed and compiled when
       # running setup/compile_cocoa.sh.
 They are mostly helpful when debugging cocoa
-      # (advice) The default settings should be just to compile/install all packages
+      # (advice) The default settings should be to compile/install all packages
       # ------------------------------------------------------------------------------
       #export IGNORE_CAMB_COMPILATION=1
       #export IGNORE_CLASS_COMPILATION=1